Click here to play music

 And so Daisy "she" was!

-We had had the privledge of Daisy's companionship for three weeks.
+We had had the privledge of Daisy's companionship for a few weeks.

 Housed in her cage in the living room, the little rabbit